BabylonJS/Documentation/content/How_To/Use_Vite/usingVite.md

 **HOWEVER,** before you continue your Babylon.js journey with your shiny new setup, here's some basic upkeep you'll have to keep in mind:

-- You should occasionally run `npm update` in the first terminal tab, which is the one for the main folder above your projects.
+- You should occasionally run `npm up` in the first terminal tab, which is the one for the main folder above your projects.
 This keeps Vite and Babylon.js updated.
+- If you need to uninstall a package from Step 4 or otherwise, run `npm un <packageNameHere>` in that same main folder or terminal tab.
-- Static assets such as images or 3D models should go in the `public` folder (which can then be referenced as if they're in the root folder `"./likethis.png"`.)
+- Static assets such as images or 3D models should go in the `public` folder.
+These can then be referenced as if they're in the root folder `"./likethis.png"`.
 - If you ever get stuck, reach out to [the Babylon forums](https://forum.babylonjs.com/) for help.

 And that's it- you can go code now!